xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 ## Introduction

-The [IOS-XR Vagrant Quick Start guide]({{ base_path }}/tutorials/iosxr-vagrant-quickstart) showcases how a user can get started with IOS-XR running as a vagrant box, either as a single node or in a multi-node topology.
+The [IOS-XR Vagrant Quick Start guide]({{ base_path }}/tutorials/iosxr-vagrant-quickstart) showcases how a user can get started with IOS-XR, running as a vagrant instance, either as a single node or in a multi-node topology.

 This tutorial will extend the quick-start guide to showcase how one can apply a node-specific configuration to an XR vagrant instance during boot-up itself.